liteflow-labs/starter-kit/README.md

 ## Get started

-To get started you will first need to set your environmental variables in the `.env` file based on the `.env.example` file.
+To get started, start by configuring your environmental variables in the `.env` file, referring to the `.env.example` file as a guide.
+For further customization, an optional option is to utilize the `environment.ts` file.

 Once done you can install all the dependencies with `npm i` then run